 South Sudan has experienced serious conflict for over three years with a major deterioration in the security context and the displacement of huge numbers of people.
 This has had major implication for the evaluation and in particular how to judge the contribution of CSAC when the situation has deteriorated on all fronts.
-The earlier phase of CSAC (2012- 2013) was implemented in the context of a newly independent state and a high degree of optimism about the future of South Sudan both domestically and among the international community.
+The earlier phase of CSAC (2012-2013) was implemented in the context of a newly independent state and a high degree of optimism about the future of South Sudan both domestically and among the international community.
 The second phase was implemented in an increasingly challenging environment with major questions around how to support building peace and stability and how CSAC should position itself in a deteriorating context.
-CSAC faced a number of dilemmas; whether to support Government institutions at a time when there was international community level to stabilise communities or to work at the national level to try to support the peace agreement.
+CSAC faced a number of dilemmas; whether to support Government institutions at a time when there was international concern about the government's role in the conflict, whether to prioritise work at the local community level to stabilise communities or to work at the national level to try to support the peace agreement.
 It is also important to flag up the challenges facing CSAC in its efforts to promote peace and security at a local level and in particular; the history of conflict around land, grazing, access to water, a "tradition" of cattle raiding, a gun culture and proliferation of weapons across society as well as the impact of the ongoing political conflict and the fracturing of ethnic relations.